Legal Alignment for Safe and Ethical AI: What is legal alignment?

 While legal alignment has only recently begun to emerge as a distinct field, the broader relationship between law and AI dates back many decades.
 In fact, the relationship between the two fields is as old as AI itself---dating back to \citet{asimov1942runaround}'s ``Three \textit{Laws} of Robotics'' and \citet{turing1950machinery} likening the dynamic operation of machine learning to the adaptive nature of the U.S. Constitution.
 Unpacking this relationship involves studying the current role of law in AI development and deployment, the legal capabilities of AI systems, and the legal frameworks for regulating actors that build and use AI.
 Although none of these is strictly part of legal alignment, each may help advance research in legal alignment and pursue its implementation in practice.

 \textbf{Legal resources in AI development and deployment}.
-Law is already embedded to varying degrees in the development and deployment of contemporary AI systems, including across multiple stages in the production of frontier models: \begin{itemize} \item \textit{Pre-training datasets} contain extensive collections of case law, legislation, patents, treatises, and other legal texts, and are themselves subject to jurisdiction-specific laws (including copyright and data privacy law) \citep{henderson2022pile, soldaini2024dolma}. \item \textit{Post-training personnel} including researchers and data collectors and producers who work to refine AI systems are subject to legal obligations, including employment agreements, contractual terms of service, and non-disclosure agreements. \item \textit{Model specs} stipulate that systems must comply with applicable laws \citep{openai_model_spec_sept2025}, evaluations of which are documented in system cards and further supported by system-level guardrails to prevent illicit activities \citep{openai_chatgpt_agent_system_card}. \item \textit{Alignment techniques}---most prominently Constitutional AI---incorporate legal and quasi-legal texts, including principles based on the Universal Declaration of Human Rights and Apple’s Terms of Service \citep{anthropic_claude_constitution}. \item \textit{Output filters and classifiers} such as Llama Guard \citep{llama_guard_4} use hazard taxonomies that are grounded in legal categories, including the MLCommons benchmark that contains hazards relating to violent crime, defamation, and intellectual property \citep{ghosh2025ailuminate}. \item \textit{Usage policies} prohibit using AI systems to engage in or facilitate activities that would violate relevant law \citep[e.g.,][]{google_genai_policy}. \end{itemize}
+Law is already embedded to varying degrees in the development and deployment of contemporary AI systems, including across multiple stages in the production of frontier models: \begin{itemize} \item \underline{\textit{Pre-training datasets}} contain extensive collections of case law, legislation, patents, treatises, and other legal texts, and are themselves subject to jurisdiction-specific laws (including copyright and data privacy law) \citep{henderson2022pile, soldaini2024dolma}. \item \underline{\textit{Post-training personnel}} including researchers and data collectors and producers who work to refine AI systems are subject to legal obligations, including employment agreements, contractual terms of service, and non-disclosure agreements. \item \underline{\textit{Model specs}} stipulate that systems must comply with applicable laws \citep{openai_model_spec_sept2025}, evaluations of which are documented in system cards and further supported by system-level guardrails to prevent illicit activities \citep{openai_chatgpt_agent_system_card}. \item \underline{\textit{Alignment documents}}---most prominently Claude's original constitution (but not its revised version)---incorporate legal and quasi-legal texts, including principles based on the Universal Declaration of Human Rights and Apple’s Terms of Service \citep{anthropic_claude_constitution}. \item \underline{\textit{Output filters and classifiers}} such as Llama Guard \citep{llama_guard_4} use hazard taxonomies that are grounded in legal categories, including the MLCommons benchmark that contains hazards relating to violent crime, defamation, and intellectual property \citep{ghosh2025ailuminate}. \item \underline{\textit{Usage policies}} prohibit using AI systems to engage in or facilitate activities that would violate relevant law \citep[e.g.,][]{google_genai_policy}. \end{itemize}

 Studying these resources and their effect on the operation of AI systems is necessary both to develop empirical evaluations that measure the legal alignment of current systems (see \Cref{sec:eval}) and to design technical and institutional interventions that improve the legal alignment of future systems (see \Crefrange{sec:technical}{sec:institution}).